 Purposeful Productivity: A Guide to Goal Planning, Stopping Procrastination and Building Online Businesses

->

-> No fluff.
+No fluff.
 No froof.
 It is brass tacks.
-Full of great advice, tools, approaches and tactics to build productivity and personal accountability.
+Full of great advice, tools, approaches, and tactics to build productivity and personal accountability.
 In my best reads collection.
-Will refer to it again and again.
+I will refer to it again and again.

->

-> Revising Business Prose (4th Edition)
+Revising Business Prose (4th Edition)

 A witty, readable, often eye-opening treatise on clear writing.
 I fear the author’s critique of this review.
 Modern writing is officious and convoluted.
 Lanham shows how to write clearly.
 A great resource.

 Let me start with the obvious – this is a great book.
 It has actionable advice, great business insights, and is a quick and easy read for anyone.
 Targeted to the entrepreneur, the focus is on remembering that small and focused is better, and following the herd is likely to lead you to the slaughter.
 The authors live the advice as founders of 37signals – a scrappy tech company that provides many of us with the basic, straightforward tools we need to manage our business.
 The book mirrors their culture and their products—a great read.